 - The Shiloh Shepherd needs daily brushing because of his fluffy coat.

-- Expect higher than normal bathing & grooming requirements as well.
+- Expect higher than normal bathing and grooming requirements as well.

 - You’ll want to de-shed regularly using a tool like the Dakpets de-shedder.